-When I was a child, my parents owned a fruit farm, just miles from Niagara Falls.
-At the age of 7, my dad sold the farm and moved the family to the suburbs of Upstate, NY.
+When I was a child, my parents owned a fruit farm.
+At the age of 7, my dad sold the farm and moved the family to the suburbs.
 It was there that I finally accepted the invitation and asked Jesus into my heart.
 Then and there, I knew the Holy Spirit had taken up residence in my life.

 I married Tom, my high school sweetheart 40 years ago this past May.
 We have 3 married children and 7 energetic and fun grand-kids.
 This picture was taken at our family beach week 40th-anniversary party.
 It is mighty hard to get everyone to smile at the same time!

-I have a Master of Education from Converse College in Spartanburg, SC and a Bachelor of Arts in Sociology/Social Work from the College of Saint Rose in Albany, NY.
+I have a Master of Education and a Bachelor of Arts in Sociology/Social Work.
 My social work education provided me training in counseling and group leadership.
 God has allowed me to use that training to lead small groups and teach women how to lead effectively.
 My training in education has also been helpful as I teach Bible studies to women through my church and in-home studies.
 My experience in teaching not only includes women’s Bible studies but Special Education for the Learning Disabled in the public High School setting.
 Oh, how I loved those high schoolers!
 For a time before teaching, I worked as a counselor for a sheltered workshop and several years home-schooled my children.

 My husband always says, “Anne didn’t retire from teaching; she just got really tired.”
 And boy was he right-I did get tired!
 After leaving the special education classroom in 2005, I found I had more time on my hands to pursue the study of Scripture and to teach women’s Bible studies.
 My love for Scripture has led me to the writing and teaching of a variety of studies.
 As I read Scripture, I am always thinking about how these ideas might become a lesson.
 I often find myself wondering how can this best be taught?
 I guess that is the teacher in me.
 Another of my favorite things to do is mentor women.
 I enjoy meeting with women of all ages and phases of life.
 So, on many mornings of the week, you can find me at Panera or another coffee shop talking about life and how God wants us to do it.
 My husband thinks I should be paying rent-shh-don’t tell Panera!